RajeshNN/Image-Classification-Using-Pytorch/README.md

 # Image Classification Using Pytorch...
-#### The objective of this repository is to use transfer learning in Pytorch library to train a model capable of classifying images of ants and bees.
-The model is designed keeping in mind the limitations of memory and large datasets by incorporating use of custom dataset objects and dataloaders.
+##### The objective of this repository is to implement transfer learning using Pytorch to train a model capable of classifying images of ants and bees.
+##### The model is designed keeping in mind the limitations of memory and large datasets by incorporating use of custom dataset objects and dataloaders.